 - Formalization: To what degree will there be rules and regulations to direct employees and managers?

-Some of the most common organization structures are:
+Some of the most common organizational structures are:

 Line and Staff Organization

-Specialized Staff: Unlike the general staff who generally assist only one line executive, the specialized staff provides expert staff advice and service to all employees on a company wide basis.
-This group has a specialized background in some functional area and it could serve in any of the following capacities:
+Specialized Staff: Unlike the general staff who generally assist only one line executive, the specialized staff provides expert staff advice and service to all employees on a company-wide basis.
+This group has a specialized background in some functional areas and it could serve in any of the following capacities:

 (c) Control Capacity: This group includes quality control staff who may have the authority to control the quality and enforce standards.